kmwang123/cme211-notes/lecture-25/lecture-25.md

 ## Stack

+* managed by compiler (heap is managed by programmer)

 * Fixed memory allocation provided to your application

 * It is the operating system that specifies the size of the stack